 Sierra Blair and Bailey Megowen are juniors studying social work who helped organize the protest and came together to regroup after it was canceled and then uncancelled on the day of.

 “This event was supposed to be a way for students to show their support of DEI initiatives on campus, because after SB129 took away a lot of services, students feel unheard,” Megowen said, referencing Senate Bill 129, an Alabama law that went into effect Oct.
-1, prevents public schools from funding DEI programs.
+1, which prevents public schools from funding DEI programs.
 Since its introduction the bill has been heavily debated on college campuses all across the state.

 Blair and Megowen are in the course SW 351 Anti-Oppression and Social Justice, and the protest was for an optional project in the class.
 Taught for 25 years by Cassandra Simon, an associate professor in the School of Social Work, the class has always featured a project in which students choose a social issue and then either protest or push for it in some way.
 Blair, Megowen and the other students in Simon’s class independently chose to focus on SB 129.